George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 "If a man cause a blemish in his neighbour; as he hath done, so shall it be done to him; breach for breach, eye for eye, tooth for tooth."

-Trump is not a fan of Jesus's message about turning the other cheek, then.
+Trump is not a fan of Jesus' message about turning the other cheek, then.
 He is, if anything, an Old Testament guy.
 Not all of the Old Testament, mind you – I doubt he would like the part about stoning adulterers to death.

 Now, I don't actually have a problem with the President's lack of piety.
 I'm about as hardcore an atheist as it's possible to be without turning into Richard freaking Dawkins, so if anything I appreciate it.